jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 **Validates item:** All upstreams unavailable

-**Purpose:** Prove that no false answer appears and the client terminates.
+**Purpose:** Confirm that the client does not receive a false answer and does not wait forever.

 **Prerequisites:** Healthy lab; both faults are namespace-local.